How to Convert Access Report to PDF File?

 Isn’t it easy…!

-If you need to perform this task on regular basis then it becomes quiet irritating to perform this manual step.
+If you need to perform this task regularly then it becomes quite irritating to perform this manual step.
 At that time you need some simple solution.
-With which in just one single click you can immediately export Access report to PDF file.
+With just one single click, you can immediately export Access report to PDF file.

-In this section of my post you will learn about how to design a VBA function that help you to convert Access report to PDF file in just one single click of the button.
+In this section of my post, you will learn about how to design a VBA function that helps you to convert Access report to PDF file in just one single click of the button.

 Steps For Making A VBA Function Which Saves The Access Report In PDF File Format